Adolf W. Edelsvärd: Biography

 Central Station (1869) and Malmö Central station (1890).
 He also designed the exhibition hall in Kungsträdgården for the General Industrial Exposition of Stockholm (1866).

-For smaller stations the station designs were often copied from another station he designed, creating a around a dozen standard types.
-Some important node stations were placed on the countryside, and there he designed small cities with the station surrounded by a church, a town hall, a hotel, homes for the work force etc; for example Katrineholm, Nässjö and Hässleholm.
+For smaller stations the station designs were often copied from another station he designed, creating an around a dozen standard types.
+Some important node stations were placed on the countryside, and there he designed small cities with the station surrounded by a church, a town hall, a hotel, homes for the work force etc.; for example Katrineholm, Nässjö and Hässleholm.